awsdocs/alexa-for-business-administration-guide/doc_source/manage-devices.md

 1. Open the Alexa for Business console at [https://console\.aws\.amazon\.com/a4b/](https://console.aws.amazon.com/a4b/)\.

-1. Choose **Shared devices** and select the device\(s\) that you want to reset\.
+1. Choose **Shared devices** and select the devices to reset\.

 1. Choose **Actions**, **Reset device**\.

 Alexa for Business manages device accounts and settings through rooms and room profiles\.
 When you add devices to a room, change the room of a device, update specific settings in a room profile \(including the wake word, volume limit, and device setup mode\), or when you reset a device, the device must be connected to the internet for the update to complete successfully\.
 Alexa for Business retries these calls for one hour, and then the device is placed into a **Sync needed** status\.
-To implement your changes, plug in the Alexa device, ensure that it's connected to WI\-FI, and sync the device\.
+To implement your changes, plug in the Alexa device, ensure that it's connected to Wi\-Fi, and sync the device\.

 **To sync a device**

 1. Open the Alexa for Business console at [https://console\.aws\.amazon\.com/a4b/](https://console.aws.amazon.com/a4b/)\.

-1. Choose **Shared devices** and select the all the devices with the status **Sync needed** that you want to sync\.
+1. Choose **Shared devices** and select one or more devices with the status **Sync needed**\.

 1. Choose **Actions**, **Sync devices**\.